Overview

 - x, y and colour titles are converted to sentence case using the

-You can customise titles with title
+You can customise titles with title,

-arguments.
+caption arguments.

 gg_point_col(penguins,